lijinf2/gqr/README.md

 # A General and Efficient Querying Method for Learning to Hash (SIGMOD 2018)
 -----------------------------------------------------------------------------------------------------------------
 # Why GQR framework for similarity search
-- Fast Training (Matlab and Automatic Parallelization)
+- Train fast (Matlab and Automatic Parallelization)
-- Support of Multiple Hash Tables (Like k-nn Graph supports k > 1)
+- Support Multiple Hash Tables (Like k-nn Graph with k > 1)
+- 10+ Datasets

 # Dependences
 - CMake